 The last enemy that shall be destroyed, whispered words that alit like fresh snow in Draco’s mind, as if hinting on a revelation unbeknownst to him.
 They were unfamiliar; had they once been a promise issued by the Dark Lord?
 But the voice was melancholic, tender as the man behind him who seemed to share his thoughts and snuggled closer.
 Draco sighed, and soon he drifted off to slumber.

 He woke with a start.
 A chill had seared into his scapula, and the relief beneath the plumage was grotesquely perturbed, the once gentle dips and curves pulled taut at an awkward angle as if bound by heavy ropes – a giant snake, even – intent to squash its prey into suffocation.

 This realm was in peril; his bedmate, in danger.

 In retrospect, Draco could have reacted differently; but at that moment, chaos reined and he froze in place.
 Feathers fluttered wildly in a windless storm, while the light fluctuated between a dazzling overdrive and a dreary, flickering existence.

 It did not last long.
-A loud crack
+A loud crack ended it all.